miikanissi/blogi/README.md

 ## Features of `blogi`

-`Blogi` is a small shell script that let's you write blog posts on a website.
+`Blogi` is a small bash script that let's you write blog posts on a website.
 The main features are:

 - Index page for all of your blog posts.
 [Example on my website.](https://miikanissi.com/blogindex)
 - Each blog post has their own standalone page.